yuxuanliu2003/CybersecurityAndDataPrivacySpring2026/Final_assignment.md

 # Feedback

 The course was very practical and helped me understand real-world cybersecurity concepts.
-The hands-on labs were especially useful.
-However, some instructions could be clearer for beginners.
+The hands-on labs were especially useful and helped connect theory with practice.
+However, some instructions could be clearer for beginners, especially during the initial setup and ZAP phases.